-The more important theoretical and practical question within this space is to determine to what extent the rules for confidentiality and conflicts of interest should apply to the nonlawyers involved in the MDP.
-Terry provides the most detailed and comprehensive scheme for dealing with these particular issue.
-His solution is to propose that nonlawyers in the MDP should be subject to the same conflicts of interest rules as the lawyers, so conflicts would be imputed throughout the entire firm.
+The issue within this space is to determine to what extent the rules for confidentiality and conflicts of interest should apply to the nonlawyers involved in the MDP.
+Terry provides the most detailed and comprehensive scheme for dealing with this particular issue.
+Her solution is to propose that nonlawyers in the MDP should be subject to the same conflicts of interest rules as the lawyers, so conflicts would be imputed throughout the entire firm.
 Akin to that, Terry suggests that if the MDP also provides auditing services, that the MDP should not offer auditing and legal services to the same organization.
-This, of course, is how PwC's ILC Legal is attempting to address the conflicts of interest provision in its black market MDP, but prohibiting ILC Legal to provide legal services to any organization clients that also receive auditing services from PwC.387 The wall between the MDP providing both auditing and legal services to the same organizational client is meant to protect against the accountant's lack of any parallel ethical rule with respect to conflicts.
-388
+This, of course, is how PwC's ILC Legal is attempting to address the conflicts of interest provision in its MDP, but prohibiting ILC Legal to provide legal services to any clients that also receive auditing services from PwC.
+Als Als

-On this issue, this author agrees with Terry that conflicts should be imputed to the entire MDP, especially if the MDP is fully integrated under one entity type.
-389 This author also understands Terry's hesitation to include an imputation rule if the MDP is not fully integrated and operates as two separate entities.390 In that instance, the conflicts of interest rules should not necessarily be imputed to the other professionals involved in an MDP, especially considering the nature of the legal work that the legal arm of the MDP might be providing.
-For example, if the lawyers in a non-fully integrated MDP provide transactional legal services to an organizational client, such as assisting with forming and entity and drafting organization and operational documents such as bylaws or an operating agreement, the conflicts of interest imputation rules should not prevent the same client from going down the hall or down the street to the financial and consulting arm of the MDP to receive counseling on financial packages or marketing strategies.
+This author agrees with Terry that conflicts should be imputed to the entire MDP, especially if the MDP is fully integrated under one entity type.
+This author also understands Terry's hesitation to include an imputation rule if the MDP is not fully integrated and operates as two separate entities.
+In that instance, the conflicts of interest rules should not necessarily be imputed to the other professionals involved in an MDP, especially considering the nature of the legal work that the legal arm of the MDP might be providing.
+For example, if the lawyers in a nonfully integrated MDP provide transactional legal services to an organizational client, such as assisting with forming and entity and drafting organization and operational documents such as bylaws or an operating agreement, the conflicts of interest imputation rules should not prevent the same client from going down the hall or down the street to the financial and consulting arm of the MDP to receive counseling on financial packages or marketing strategies.
 If the financial and consulting arm is also providing auditing services, then this might be an instance in which imputation might occur, but only for auditing, not for other professional services.
-Here, this is an instance in which bifurcating the dual functions of law could provide different rules for
+Here, this is an instance in which bifurcating the dual functions of law could provide different rules for conflicts.
+This imputation rule should apply, for example, if the legal arm is providing democratic services, such as assisting domestic abuse victims, it might be anathema for the social worker arm to provide counseling, for example, to both the victim and the victim's abuser together.
+Without that bifurcation, however, the imputation rules should apply only in fully integrated MDPs and only when the nonlawyer arm in a bifurcated MDP entity provides auditing services.

-387 See Bruch, supra note .
+413 See Bruch, supra note 7.

-388 See cf. Terry, German MDPs, supra note , at 1594 (discussing how lawyers, accountants, and tax advisors in Germany are subject to the same obligation of confidentiality and privilege as attorneys).
+414 See cf. Terry, German MDPs, supra note 334, at 1594 (discussing how lawyers, accountants, and tax advisors in Germany are subject to the same obligation of confidentiality and privilege as attorneys).